ssavitski/aircraft-scheduling/README.md

 ## Browsers support

-Currently app has been developed and tested only in [Chrome](https://www.google.com/chrome/) but there is no problem to add its support for other browsers.
+Currently app has been developed and tested only in [Chrome](https://www.google.com/chrome/).

 ## Project structure